 “Bro, if I’ll do it, I’m doing it in jeans and shoes.
 I don’t wanna get cut up on the other side when we’re climbing our way out,” I replied.

 “Yeah, that’s true,” said Alex “there’s probably rocks and stuff all over the place over there.”

 “Well, whatever, man.
 Forget the girls then.
-Let’s just do it anyways.
+Let’s just do it anyway.
 You want to?”
 Korey asked.

 “I don’t know man.
 Its’ scary, and dark,” I said.

 “Yeah, I know.
 I hate dark water.
 I’m scared of that too.
 I’m just over-thinking it,” Korey said.
 I got up from where I was sitting, joining Korey in his pacing around the edge.
 We were both getting ourselves amped up, and I took off my shirt and threw it on the ground.

 “Fuck it bro; that’s step one.
 We’re one step closer now that I got my shirt off,” I said.